diskuv/dirsp-exchange/README.md

 responsive.

 The implementations in this library are licensed permissively to broaden use and scrutiny.
-Sometimes that means / will mean writing an implementation from scratch based only on an academic paper.
+Sometimes that means writing an implementation from scratch based only on an academic paper.
-Placing security sensitive libraries under restrictive licenses (ex.
-GPL and especially AGPL) discourages scrutiny because many security engineers work for companies which themselves discourage or [prohibit](https://opensource.google/docs/using/agpl-policy/) restrictive licenses.
-Note this lack of scrutiny is particular to _security sensitive libraries_ that are restrictively licensed; even the authors (Diskuv) will use GPL and other copy-left licenses for applications and non-sensitive libraries.
+In contrast, placing security primitives like KBB2017 under restrictive licenses (ex.
+GPL and especially AGPL) discourages scrutiny because many security engineers work for companies which discourage or [prohibit](https://opensource.google/docs/using/agpl-policy/) restrictive licenses.
+Note this lessened scrutiny is particular to _low level security libraries_ that are restrictively licensed; even the original author of these libraries will use copy-left licenses for other types of libraries and applications.

 ## Programming Languages